bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/Azure Fundamentals.md

 Three types of cloud platform.

-Public Cloud - available for the general public.
+***Public Cloud - available for the general public.***

-"The public cloud is defined as computing services offered by third-party providers over the pib"
+"The public cloud is defined as computing services offered by third-party providers over the public internet, making them available to anyone who wants to use or purchase them."

+In this case, Azure owns the hardware, and their own network and infrastructure and they are making them available to the customer (to rent the services).

+We are normally talking about the public cloud (9/10 scenarios).

+***Private Cloud - available to select users instead of the general public***

+"The private cloud is defined as computing services offered either over the Internet or a private internal network and only to select users instead of the general public."

+Here, you are invited to be a part of it.
+E.g. a government cloud (e.g. they own, lease or have exclusive access to the hardware).

+Azure does provide private cloud software - Stack HCI (use on own hardware).
+Azure can also provide clouds with exclusive access (e.g. back into the governm)